Carla-de-Beer/github-reader/README.md

 A web-based reader to display GitHub repository information for a specific GitHub user given a valid GitHub account name.
 Note, all the information displayed in the Reader is information that has been made publicly accessible.
 No data regarding private repositories will be displayed.

-The project was built with Spring Boot, ThymeLeaf, Java 11 and Maven.
+The is a Spring Boot project with ThymeLeaf, Java 8 and Maven.

 This project makes use of the [GitHub Developer API](https://developer.github.com/v3/) to access the GitHub data.